ISAITB/docs-tdl/source/constructs/index.rst

     @txnid, yes, The ID of the transaction this ``listen`` belongs to.
     @from, yes, The ID of the actor that will be sending the message (see :ref:`test-case-actors`).
-    @to, yes, The ID of the actor that will be receiving the message (see :ref:`test-case-actors`). config, no, Zero or more elements containing configuration values pertinent to the message exchange.
+    @to, yes, The ID of the actor that will be receiving the message (see :ref:`test-case-actors`).
+    @id, no, The ID for the step.
+This is also the name of a ``map`` variable in the session context in which output will be stored. config, no, Zero or more elements containing configuration values pertinent to the message exchange.
 Each ``config`` element has a ``name`` attribute and a text content as value. input, no, Zero or more elements for for the messaging handler to consider.
-See :ref:`handlers-inputs-outputs` for details. output, no, Zero or more elements for the output parameters reported to the test case.
+See :ref:`handlers-inputs-outputs` for details. output, no, Zero or more elements for the output values reported back to the test case.
 See :ref:`handlers-inputs-outputs` for details.

 .. note::
-    **GITB software support:** The ``listen`` step is currently not supported by the GITB test bed software.
-As a general note, interoperability tests involving multiple actors as SUTs are not currently supported.
+    **GITB software support:** The ``listen`` step is currently not supported.
+As a general note, interoperability tests involving multiple actors as SUTs are not currently possible.

 .. _tdl-processing-steps: